hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

     All members of an onchain privacy group must be using the same version of Hyperledger Besu.
 If using different versions, the private state within the privacy group may become inconsistent.

-In the provided group management contract the owner of the privacy group management contract is the signer of the private transaction that created the privacy group.
-In the default group management contract implementation, only the owner can add and remove participants, and upgrade the management contract.
+In the default implementation of the group management contract, the signer of the private transaction that creates the privacy group is also the owner of the group.
+Only the owner can add and remove participants, and upgrade the management contract.

 ## Onchain Privacy Group IDs